Exploring the Ordained Ministry of Deacon

 Deacons undertake the same selection process and training as those preparing for any type of ordained ministry.
 Please see Exploring Ordained Ministry page for more details.

 The Church of England recognises three orders of ordained ministry: bishop, priest and deacon.
 Those called to priesthood spend an initial period of time in ordained ministry as deacons before becoming priests.
 Others are called most strongly to remain in the diaconate as deacons.
 The diaconate exists as a ministry in its own right throughout the Church of England, and the Diocese of Exeter affirms this ministry as the diocesan diaconate (known elsewhere as the ‘distinctive’ or ‘vocational’ diaconate).
 Distinctive Deacons in Exeter belong to the College of St Philip the Deacon.

 In the video below Andy Farmer talks about why he is called to be a distinctive deacon and not a priest.

 Please also see our Deacon Vocation leaflet and Tool Kit.
-This is a new resource, with contributions from deacon practitioners, focusing on different aspects of diaconal ministry.
-This is an ongoing project with new tools to be added in the future.
+The Tool Kit is a resource for distinctive deacons with contributions from deacon practitioners, focusing on practical aspects of diaconal ministry.
+New tools are added from time to time.

 Deacon’s Tool Kit